Understanding Gold Jewelry Markup: A Comprehensive Guide

 Only educated consumers can avoid this trap by understanding true gold value calculations.

-Three Gold Jewelry Pricing Fundamentals
+3 Gold Jewelry Pricing Fundamentals

 1. Understanding Gold Weight and Karat Measurements

-2. Gold Content vs. Alloy Metals: What You're Really Paying For
+2. Gold Content vs. Alloy Metals

-JEWELER | INDUSTRY CATEGORY | ITEM | ITEM PRICE | GOLD VALUE (@ $2350 OZ) |
+| JEWELER | INDUSTRY CATEGORY | ITEM | ITEM PRICE | GOLD VALUE (@ $2350 OZ) |

 MARK-UP | TYPE | LINK |

-Vincity Gold | GOLD CUSTOM INVESTMENT JEWELRY HANDMADE IN U.S. | 24K CUSTOM HANDMADE CUBAN CHAIN WITH ID TAG 25 INCH 311 GRAMS | $36,210 | $25,500 | 42% | SOLID | VINCITYGOLD.COM |
+| Yincity Gold | GOLD CUSTOM INVESTMENT JEWELRY HANDMADE IN U.S. | 24K CUSTOM HANDMADE CUBAN CHAIN WITH ID TAG 25 INCH 311 GRAMS | $36,210 | $25,500 | 42% | SOLID | YINCITYGOLD.COM |

-TIFFANY & CO. | LUXURY RETAIL | 18K HARDWARE LINK BRACELET 35.38G (6.53 GRAMS ACTUAL GOLD) | $12,500 | $2,175 | 475% | HOLLOW | TIFFANY.COM |
+| TIFFANY & CO. | LUXURY RETAIL | 18K HARDWARE LINK BRACELET 35.38G (6.53 GRAMS ACTUAL GOLD) | $12,500 | $2,175 | 475% | HOLLOW | TIFFANY.COM |

-Cartier | LUXURY RETAIL | 18K SANTOS CHAIN 22 INCH 55.25 GRAMS (14.14 ACTUAL GOLD) | $8,500 | $3,398 | 150% | SOLID | CARTIER.COM |
+| Cartier | LUXURY RETAIL | 18K SANTOS CHAIN 22 INCH 55.25 GRAMS (14.14 ACTUAL GOLD) | $8,500 | $3,398 | 150% | SOLID | CARTIER.COM |

-DAVID YURMAN | LUXURY RETAIL | 18K ROSE GOLD CUBAN 26 INCH 125.52 GRAMS (91.4 GRAMS ACTUAL GOLD) | $37,000 | $7,719 | 379% | SOLID | DAVIDYURMAN.COM |
+| DAVID YURMAN | LUXURY RETAIL | 18K ROSE GOLD CUBAN 26 INCH 125.52 GRAMS (91.4 GRAMS ACTUAL GOLD) | $37,000 | $7,719 | 379% | SOLID | DAVIDYURMAN.COM |

-ZALES | RETAIL (MALL) | 14K GOLD CUBAN 26” ITEM #20293610 WEIGHT 75.60 | $15,499 | $3,613 | 327% | HOLLOW | ZALES.COM |
+| ZALES | RETAIL (MALL) | 14K GOLD CUBAN 26” ITEM #20293610 WEIGHT 75.60 | $15,499 | $3,613 | 327% | HOLLOW | ZALES.COM |

 Five Key Factors That Influence Gold Jewelry Markup